 Subsequent doses of atropine are intended for patients showing signs of bronchial secretions and may be repeated as indicated until airway secretions are controlled.
 Decontamination procedures must be integrated with antidote administration.

-Pediatric Nerve Agent Exposure Medical Directive
+Pediatric Nerve Agent Exposure Medical Directive - AUXILIARY CHEMICAL EXPOSURE

-A Paramedic may provide the treatment prescribed in this Medical Directive if authorized.
+An Advanced Care Paramedic may provide the treatment prescribed in this auxiliary Medical Directive if authorized.